 Your student has just submitted the Common Application and you’re wondering, what now?
-As a parent or guardian, we know you’re excited that your young person will embark on this next exciting phase of their life—but it can also be intimidating!
+As a parent or guardian, knowing your young person is embarking on this next phase of their life is exciting—but it can also be intimidating!
 Especially when thinking about some of the big questions around financial aid, such as “How much can we afford?” and, “How can I best support my student through the application process?”

 Not to worry!
-This guide specifically for parents and guardians is here to help!
+The Office of Financial Aid is here to help!

 Step 1: Know the deadlines and apply, even if you aren’t sure if you will qualify

-At NYU, the FAFSA, CSS profile, and TAP (for NY State residents) deadlines are very important!
-Newly admitted students who do not file on time will not be eligible for the majority of our institutional grants and scholarships.
-Don’t miss out on the opportunity to be considered!
+At NYU, meeting the financial aid application deadlines is crucial since scholarship eligibility is assessed at the time of admission.
+Students who do not file on time will not be eligible for the majority of our institutional grants and scholarships, and scholarship eligibility is not reassessed in subsequent years since our scholarships are renewable.
+Don’t let your student miss out on the opportunity to be reviewed!

 Step 2: Help your student learn how to organize themselves and their time